redswallow/open-source-from-big-companies/README.md

 [dubbo](https://github.com/alibaba/dubbo) - Dubbo is a high-performance, java based, open source RPC framework

+## Tencent

+[MSEC](https://github.com/Tencent/MSEC) - Mass Service Engine in Cluster(MSEC) is opened source by QQ team from Tencent.
+It is a backend DEV &OPS engine, including RPC,name finding,load balance,monitoring,release and capacity management.

 ## Spotify
 [luigi](https://github.com/spotify/luigi) - Luigi is a Python module that helps you build complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.